United States Regiments & Batteries > Ohio

 Battle of Gettysburg

-The 82nd brought 384 men to the field, losing 17 killed, 84 wounded and 79 missing.
-It was commanded at Gettysburg by Colonel James S. Robinson until he was wounded on July 1.
-Lieutenant Colonel David Thomson took command.
+The 82nd Ohio brought 384 men to the field.
+It was commanded at Gettysburg by Colonel James S. Robinson until he was badly wounded in the chest on July 1.
+Lieutenant Colonel David Thomson then took command.

 The 82nd Ohio Infantry, arriving from Emmittsburg at noon, July 1, 1863, moved rapidly to the support of Dilger’s Battery near the Carlisle Road.
 At 3 p.m. change front to the right and advanced to a position 125 yards in front of this monument, where, exposed both front and flank to a severe fire, it engaged the enemy then approaching from York.
 After an obstinate struggle, the regiment being outflanked on both sides, withdrew to Cemetery Hill, where it remained until the close of battle.